Can You Sue An Uninsured Driver?

 Or, you can sue the other driver for the remaining damages above and beyond what their car insurance policy covered.

 If the other driver has no assets, however, then they’ll likely just declare bankruptcy.
-This will absolve them of having to pay for the damages they caused.
+This will absolve them from having to pay for the damages they caused.
 You won’t get compensation.

 In other words, filing a lawsuit and winning that lawsuit in court can give you a piece of paper entitling you to collect money from the other person.
 However, this doesn’t guarantee you’ll get paid.